Hodgkin lymphoma

 What is Hodgkin lymphoma?

-Hodgkin lymphoma is one of the most common cancers diagnosed in 13-24-year-olds.
+Hodgkin lymphoma is a type of blood cancer.
+It’s one of the most common cancers diagnosed in 13-24-year-olds.

 What are the symptoms of Hodgkin lymphoma?

-The most common sign of Hodgkin lymphoma is a lump in your neck, armpits or groin that may or may not be painful.
+The most common sign of Hodgkin lymphoma is a lump or lumps in your neck, armpits or groin that doesn’t go down after a couple of weeks.
+They may or may not be painful.

-Having these symptoms, or any of the symptoms below, doesn’t mean you definitely have cancer.
-They can be caused by other issues but it’s important to have things checked by a doctor.
+Having this symptom, or any of the symptoms below, doesn’t mean you definitely have cancer.
+They can be caused by other issues but if you’re worried, it’s important to speak to a doctor.

 Other symptoms of Hodgkin lymphoma are: